alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

 C# query syntax is translated by the compiler into method calls such as `Select` and `SelectMany`.
-That syntax is not restricted to enumerable collections; another type can participate by providing methods with the required shapes. ([Microsoft Learn][5])
+That syntax is not restricted to enumerable collections; another type can participate by providing methods with the required shapes.

 <details>
 <summary>The same program with Map and FlatMap</summary>